Joanna Scanlan

-Joanna Marion Scanlan (born 27 October 1961) is a British actress of Welsh descent.
-On television, she is known for her roles in British series such as The Thick of It (2005–2012), Getting On (2009–2012), Puppy Love (2014), and No Offence (2015–2018).
-She was nominated for three BAFTA TV Awards for Getting On, including two for Best Writing.
+Joanna Marion Scanlan (born 27 October 1961) is a British actress and writer.
+On television, she is known for her roles in The Thick of It (2005–2012), Big School (2013–2014), Puppy Love (2014), No Offence (2015–2018), Requiem (2018), and The Larkins (2021).
+She was nominated for three BAFTA TV Awards for Getting On (2009–2012), including two for Best Writing.

-Scanlan's film appearances include Girl With a Pearl Earring (2003), Notes on a Scandal (2006), The Invisible Woman (2013), and Bridget Jones's Baby (2016).
-She won a British Academy Film Award and a British Independent Film Award for her performance in the film After Love (2020).
+Scanlan's film appearances include Girl with a Pearl Earring (2003), Notes on a Scandal (2006), The Invisible Woman (2013), and Bridget Jones's Baby (2016).
+She won the BAFTA Award for Best Actress in a Leading Role for her performance in the 2020 film After Love, and was the first person since 2003 to win the award without being nominated for the corresponding Oscar.

 Early life

-Scanlan was born on 27 October 1961 in West Kirby, Cheshire, the daughter of hoteliers Michael and Patricia Scanlan.
-Although born in England, her family comes from North Wales.
-She moved to North Wales with her parents at the age of three, and her parents later bought the Castle Hotel in Ruthin, Wales when she was 13.
-Scanlan then grew up in Wales and her mother is Welsh.
+Scanlan was born on 27 October 1961 in West Kirby, then in Cheshire, the daughter of hoteliers Michael and Patricia Scanlan.
+Although Joanna was born in England, her family comes from North Wales.
+At the age of three she moved with her parents to North Wales, where she grew up.

-She attended Brigidine Convent and Howell's School in Denbigh, as well as New Hall School in Chelmsford, Essex.
+Scanlan attended Brigidine Convent and Howell's School in Denbigh, as well as New Hall School in Chelmsford, Essex.

-She studied history at Queens' College, Cambridge and joined the Cambridge Footlights, where she became friends with Tilda Swinton.
+Scanlan studied history at Queens' College, Cambridge.
+During her studies, Scanlan joined the Cambridge Footlights, where she became friends with Tilda Swinton.